-Such considerations show that, far from being independent of f and x^ , the discrepancy vector ε in (1) for our actual simulator very often has a complicated joint distribution with these quantities, so that in such cases we cannot consider that $\epsilon \perp \!\!\! \perp \{x^, f\}$.
-Therefore we are required to specify a joint distribution for $\{\epsilon, x^, f\}$, or else to admit a restrictive and often counter-intuitive form for our beliefs about our simulator with respect to an improved version.
+Such considerations show that, far from being independent of f and $x^$ , the discrepancy vector $\epsilon$ in eq.
+(1) for our actual simulator very often has a complicated joint distribution with these quantities, so that in such cases we cannot consider that $\epsilon \perp \perp \{x^, f\}$ .
+Therefore we are required to specify a joint distribution for $\{\epsilon, x^, f\}$ , or else to admit a restictive and often counter-intuitive form for our beliefs about our simulator with respect to an improved version.
+It is not easy to see how to specify this joint distribution as it stands, let alone in a form which is tractable for subsequent analysis for large systems.

 In the above illustration, f' is any possible better simulator.
 In important practical problems we will often have access to several actual simulators for the system.
-For example, there are a wide range of climate simulators which we may consult in forming views on long term climate behaviour, with different levels of accuracy and overlapping but not identical input spaces which arise from sharing some aspects of the underlying models and treatments.
+For example, there are a wide range of climate simulators which we may consult in forming views on long term climate behaviour, with different levels of accuracy and overlapping but not identical parameter spaces which arise from sharing some aspects of the underlying models and treatments.
 If we wish to use a representation of form (1) to integrate the information from each simulator analysis, then we must specify a version of (1) for each simulator, and then attempt to construct a joint belief specification over the discrepancy terms for each simulator.
 However, if we have misrepresented our beliefs for each individual simulator, then we have no obvious way to synthesise the collection of different simulator evaluations.

 Therefore it is necessary that we formulate a coherent framework for our beliefs which accurately express the relationships which it is reasonable for us to hold when seeking to reconcile evaluations from a collection of simulators with beliefs about the physical system.
-In Goldstein and Rougier (2004) we introduced an alternative view of the relation between simulators and physical systems based on extending the formulation described above.
+In Goldstein and Rougier (2005b) we introduced an alternative view of the relation between simulators and physical systems based on extending the formulation described above.
+This clarifies our notion of the best input to the simulator, avoids the potential incoherence of representation (1), and offers a systematic approach for synthesising collections of simulator analyses.
 We shall term this alternative approach reified analysis.
 To 'reify' is to consider an abstract concept to be real.
 In our context, therefore, a reified analysis is the statistical framework which allows us to move our inferences from the abstract notion of the mathematical model to the real notion of the physical system, via one or more simulators.
 In what follows, we develop a general approach for reified analysis, and then illustrate this approach with an example in ocean modelling.